ralphwetzel/theonionbox/README.md

 Second finding!
 There were three additional subdirectories created:
 * `config`, where to place a [configuration file](#configuration-by-file) - if you need one.
 You'll find there as well an example for such a configuration file.
 * `docs`, that holds the images used in this document.
-* `service`, to provide the launchers if you intend to run your _Box_ as a [system service / daemon](#the-onion-box-as-system-service-aka-daemon).
+* `service`, to provide the launchers if you intend to run your box as a [system service / daemon](#the-onion-box-as-system-service-aka-daemon).

-The python packages - for the _Box_ and all it's dependencies - are located in `lib/python2.7/site-packages/`.
+The python packages - for the box and all it's dependencies - are located in `lib/python2.7/site-packages/`.
 Be aware, that the `python ` path segment might be different (e.g. `lib/python3.6/site-packages/`) if your virtual environment operates with another version of python!
 _The Box Launcher_ (named as well `theonionbox`) is located in `bin/`, next to the executables of the python version used in your virtual environment.

-If the structure of your installation looks equivalent, your _Box_ is now cleared for takeoff!
+If the structure of your installation looks equivalent, your box is now cleared for takeoff!

 ### First Flight
-Type `theonionbox` to launch your _Box_ for the first time:
+Type `theonionbox` to launch your box for the first time:
 ```
 (theonionbox) ~/theonionbox $ theonionbox
 ```
-Your Box will perform some steps to initialize and then wait for connections at `http://127.0.0.1:8080`.
+Your box will perform some steps to initialize and then wait for connections at `http://127.0.0.1:8080`.
 A typical startup sequence of a fresh installation of _The Onion Box_ looks like this:

 ```
 16:09:07.688 The Onion Box: WebInterface to monitor Tor node operations.